Frequently Asked Questions

 PowerPole follows all relevant OSHA safety codes.
 The following are all applicable OSHA and ANSI codes for PowerPole: OSHA CFR 1926 Subpart L, Section 1926.451 – Scaffolds; OSHA CFR 1926 Subpart L, Section 1926.452, Paragraph (j); OSHA CFR 1926 Subpart M – Fall Protection; ANSI A10.8, A10.32.

 Is the PowerPole CSA approved?

 In Canada, there is no specific consensus standard written for pole systems like the PowerPole.
 Therefore, CSA approval is not required or applicable.
-Rather, there is occasional mention of mostly generalized information written by OH&S (similar to OSHA in the US).
-If the PowerPole system is used in accordance with the product safety and installation instructions, along with attention to specific national, regional and local regulations, then the PowerPole system will meet or exceed the necessary requirements for those regulations.
+Rather, there is occasional mention of mostly generalized information written by Occupational Health and Safety (OH&S) (similar to OSHA in the US).
+If the PowerPole system is used in accordance with the product safety and installation instructions, along with attention to specific national, regional, and local regulations, then the PowerPole system will meet or exceed the necessary requirements for those regulations.